 - Sort agreements by counterparty.

-Ontra’s leading LIBOR solution combines sophisticated, proprietary software and expert lawyers to streamline your LIBOR reconciliation process and ensure quality and accuracy every step of the way.
+Ontra’s leading LIBOR solution combines sophisticated, proprietary software, and lawyers to streamline your LIBOR reconciliation process and ensure quality and accuracy every step of the way.

 Act now to reconcile loan documents affected by the LIBOR phase-out